jpittma1/ENPM808X-TDD_Part2/README.md

 ### TODO:
 1. UML to repository
 2. add test case to validate PID gain values are real and non-zero
+3. Add a Test case for checkking non-zero values in the pipeline.

 Instructions to build and run :